 So, inspired and willing to see more of his work, I finally visited the Paja Jovanovic museum.

 The museum is in the 4th floor flat.
 It’s open on Friday, Saturday and Sunday.
 When I went there, approximately a month ago, there was no one there apart from a security guard and a museum curator.
-I had a private viewing and the lady curator took me around the museum and also explained everything in detail.
+I had a private viewing.
+The lady curator took me around the museum and also explained everything in detail.
 It was one of the most enjoyable museum visits in my life.

 The actual flat where the museum is doesn’t have anything to do with Paja Jovanovic and his life.
 Rather, it was chosen because of its superb location and more importantly because it was perfectly suitable for Paja Jovanovic’s furniture that was transferred from his Vienna flat to this house-museum in Belgrade.
 You can see that in the photos in this post.

 The museum consists of five rooms, with Paja Jovanovic’s paintings and his private furniture.

 A door to success and fame opened for Pavle Paja Jovanović during his studies.
 It continued to grow in the following years, turning him into a leader of the national art.
 He is remembered in history for his popular and sought-after genre paintings, depicting life of Balkan and Oriental people.